mgreenly/killbots/README.md

-# murder-bot
+# murderkillbot

-A personal project to create an ongoing king of the hill contest where murder-bots fight to the death running code you supply.
+A personal project to create an ongoing king of the hill contest where murderkillbots fight to the death running code you supply.

 This is at least partially inspired by an old game called `C++Robots` but the project is really just an excuse for me to experiment with interesting career relevant technologies.